 A prospect clicks an ad at 7 p.m. and calls the number on your landing page.
 Voicemail picks up.
 They had real intent, but it vanished.
 A survey by Vida found that 42% of SMBs estimate they lose at least $500 per month due to missed calls alone.

-An AI receptionist closes this gap and answers every inbound call instantly, including after hours, weekends, and holidays.
-Answering is the baseline, though.
-What happens next is what creates value.
+An AI-powered answering service closes this gap by answering every inbound call instantly, including after hours, on weekends, and on holidays, which prevents callers from reaching voicemail or hearing busy signals.
+It’s the baseline, though; what happens next is what creates value.

 What AI receptionists handle at first contact